Extreme Health Radio

 Dr. Nadia Pateguana explains how the Intensive Dietary Management program uses intermittent fasting to treat metabolic syndrome.

-"It is a program that focuses on people with metabolic syndrome and insulin resistance through intermittent fasting therapies."
+"I work online full time and exclusively for IDM.
+So I am with the IDM program all the way.
+And it is a program that focuses on people with metabolic syndrome and insulin resistance through intermittent fasting therapies.
+Mm hmm."

 Craving food hours after eating signals metabolic issues